Lustuc/BlueberryPy/README.md

 # BlueberryPy
 A python interface to control an Arduino UNO board.
-The ultimate goal is to control said board from a Rasberry Py using bluetooth.
+The ultimate goal is to control said board from a Rasberry Py using bluetooth (hence the name :p).

 Dependencies:
 - Tkinter